 Pilgrims supply their own sleeping bag and mat or air mattress, but don’t have to carry them on the actual hike—support staff bring them by van to each daily destination.
 Groceries are also supplied, and laid out for hikers to prepare their own breakfast, lunch and snacks.
 Participants pitch in to prepare supper together at the end of the day.

-Regular fees for each pilgrimage are $800 per person ($750 for those who do not need to take the shuttle).
+Regular fees for each pilgrimage in 2018 were $800 per person ($750 for those who do not need to take the shuttle).
 A reduced rate is available for full-time students, people under age 30 and those with low incomes.

 More information on the hikes can be found on the Camino Nova Scotia website.